branchup/moodle-enrol_xp/README.md

 Navigate to a course, and go the enrolment methods.
 The link to the enrolment methods can be found in the administration block under _Course administation > Users_ and sometimes in the participants page in the _cog menu_.

-From that page, add the method _Level enrolment_ by selecting it in the dropdown menu, and configure it as per your requirements.
+From that page, add the method _Level Up XP Enrolment_ by selecting it in the dropdown menu, and configure it as per your requirements.

 When are users enrolled?
 ------------------------